apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 ## Data analysis method

-I plan to conduct a conjoint analysis to address the objectives, because
+I plan to conduct a conjoint analysis to address the objectives.

+Conjoint analysis is a statistical technique used in market research to understand how people make decisions about products or services.
+It involves presenting participants with a series of product profiles, each of which has a unique combination of features, benefits or attributes, and asking them to choose their preferred option.
+By analyzing the patterns of choices made by participants, researchers can identify the relative importance of different attributes and how they affect overall preferences.
+It examines the tradeoffs between two or more attributes, which can help me advise which bundle of features Acme should include in its new coffee machines.

+The versatile nature of conjoint analysis makes the technique relevant for many situations.
+Conjoint analysis is well-known with a deep body of research behind it, giving it credibility.
+The results of conjoint analysis are also applicable to consumer behavior; because the process uses actual product choices instead of surveys, the results can uncover hidden drivers not revealed during discussions with consumers

-I use a 10-step procedure as follows.
+I use a 10-step procedure to conduct the analysis as follows.

-## Attribute Selection
+## 1. Attribute Selection

 In attribute selection, I select characteristics (attributes) that consumers find most relevant when evaluating a product or service.
 I first research secondary information, such as product reviews, and then conduct primary research, such as customer surveys, to identify 3 relevant attributes: